hyperrhiz/jekyll-journal/pages/00-todos.md

 ## Pre-merge TODOs

 - [x] Fix the per-area CFP page layout
-- [-] Fix weird sizes for lists
+- [x] Fix weird sizes for lists
     - Hafl-way solved: the issue is that p and il item sizes are defined proportionaly to the parent.
 So if they are nested, they get scalled multiple times and get smaller and smaller.
-    - I should be able to fix this by tweeking the css, but it works okay as is for now.
+    - Fixed by tweeking the css
-- [ ] Get the latest bib
+- [x] Get the latest bib
-- [ ] Put together the self-notination forms and finish the "contributing" page.
+- [x] finish the "contributing" page.

 ## TODO

 - Polish the bibliograhy
+- Put together the self-notination forms
 - missing somewhere:
     - student reviewers
     - meta-review and reviewers name